yshin12093/genflow/README.md

 ## 🎯 Example: Multi-Agent Medical Accuracy Assessment

-Here's anexample of a three-agent workflow for medical accuracy assessment:
+Here's a realexample of a three-agent workflow for medical accuracy assessment:

 ### Workflow Visualization